By Laws

 6.04 Voting.

-(b) All votes at meetings of the directors shall be taken by ballot if so determined by any director present, but no demand is made, the vote shall be taken in the usual way by a call of those for, those against, and those abstaining.
-A declaration by the Chair that a resolution has been carried or carried unanimously or by a particular majority or lost or not carried by a particular majority shall be conclusive evidence of the fact without proof of the number or proportion of votes recorded in favour of or against the motion.
+(a) Questions arising at any meeting of the Board shall be decided by a majority of votes.
+In the case of an equality of votes, the Chair of the meeting shall have a second or casting vote. (b) All votes at meetings of the directors shall be taken by ballot if so determined by any director present, but no demand is made, the vote shall be taken in the usual way by a call of those for, those against, and those abstaining.
+A declaration by the Chair that a resolution has been carried or carried unanimously or by a particular majority or lost or not carried by a particular majority shall be

 6.05 Assistants to the Board.
-The Board may from time to time name persons who may assist the Board in the carrying out its duties and although not being members of the Board and not having the right to vote at Board meetings shall be entitled to attend and participate at Board meetings.
+The Board may from time-to-time name persons who may assist the Board in the carrying out its duties and although not being members of the Board and not having the right to vote at Board meetings shall be entitled to attend and participate at Board meetings.
+6.06 Business that can be transacted.
+The directors may consider or transact any business at any meeting of the Board.

 7.0 OFFICERS

-7.01.
-Officers.
+7.01 Officers.
 The Officers of the Club shall include the Executive director, Secretary, Treasurer, and Registrar.
 The Board may appoint other officers and agents as it shall deem necessary who shall have such authority and shall perform such duties as may from time to time be prescribed by the Board.

 7.02 Removal of Officers.
 All officers shall be subject to removal by resolution of the Board at any time with or without cause.

 7.03 Delegation of duties of officers.
 In the case of absence or inability to act of any officer of the Club or for any other reason that the directors may deem sufficient, the directors may delegate all or any of the powers of such officer to any other officer or to any director for the time being.
+7.04 Secretary.
+The Secretary shall keep an accurate record of the proceedings of all meetings of the Club and the Board of Directors, notify members, and when required directors, of meetings, keep records of all correspondence, maintain membership records, and perform such other duties as may be directed by the Board of Directors.

 7.05 Treasurer.
 The Treasurer shall have the care and custody of all funds, securities and books of account of the Club.
 He/ she shall deposit all funds in a bank account to be approved by the Board of Directors and countersign the withdrawal of all funds.
 He or she shall prepare financial statements and forecasts as may be requested by the Executive Director or the Board of Directors, and perform such other duties as may be directed by the Executive Director or the Board of Directors.